 Bring your starter to room temperature in its jar.
 Cut the butter into chunks, place it in a small bowl, and leave it in a warm room for at least 30 minutes to soften.
 Set a large bowl on a kitchen scale.
 Crack in the eggs, whisking briefly with a fork, and then add enough milk to equal 300 grams.
 Measure in the starter and sugar, and mix lightly.
 Measure in the flours, and mix again until the dough is just combined but not stiff.
 Cover with a damp towel; let rest for 10 minutes.
 Feed your starter.

-On a floured cloth or counter, press the dough into a rough circle; sprinkle with salt.
+On a floured surface, press the dough into a rough circle; sprinkle with salt.
 Using your fingers, press and spread in chunks of softened butter until the dough circle is coated.
 Fold in the circle’s edges, and then knead a few times to work in the butter and form a soft ball.
 Repeat the process of spreading the dough, adding a butter coating, and kneading it in as many times as needed to use all of the butter; reflour the work surface if the dough sticks.
 After all the butter has been incorporated, knead the dough ball about 30 times, return it to the large bowl, cover, and rest for 1 hour.

 After the hour, double letter fold like Sourdough Cabin Bread dough, gently stretching and then folding in thirds twice.
 Let rest 30 minutes, and then repeat the double letter fold.
 After a second 30-minute rest, do a final double letter fold and return the dough to the bowl.
 Redampen the towel and cover the bowl; place it in the fridge for 2 hours to overnight before using (see below).
 Makes 1 ball.

 - Your starter and butter will be easiest to handle at room temperature.
 The butter pieces should be firm enough to hold their shape but soft enough to flatten and spread with your fingers.